-As temperatures rise, mosquitos are also on the move.
-Scientists worry that could mean more malaria
+As temperatures rise, mosquitoes are also on the move.
+That could mean more malaria

 Kulkarni led a study published in 2016 that found the habitat for malaria-carrying mosquitoes had expanded in the high-elevation Mt.
 Kilimanjaro region by hundreds of square kilometers in just 10 years.
 Lower altitudes, in contrast, are becoming too hot for the bugs.

 Similar occurrences have been found elsewhere.
 For example, researchers in 2015 also noticed native Hawaiian birds were squeezed out of lower elevation habitats as mosquitoes carrying avian malaria slowly migrated upward into their territory.
-But given 96% of malaria deaths occurred in Africa in 2021, most research on the trend is found there.
+But given that 96% of malaria deaths occurred in Africa in 2021, most research on the trend is found there.

 The region Kulkarni studied, which is growing in population, is close to the border of Tanzania and Kenya.
 Together, the two countries accounted for 6% of global malaria deaths in 2021.

 Global deaths from malaria declined by 29% between 2002 and 2021, as countries have taken more aggressive tactics in fighting the disease.
-However, the numbers remain high, especially in Africa where children under 5 years old account for 80% of all malaria deaths.
+However, the numbers remain high, especially in Africa, where children under 5 years old account for 80% of all malaria deaths.
 The latest world malaria report from the WHO recorded 247 million cases of malaria in 2021 — Nigeria, the Democratic Republic of the Congo, Uganda and Mozambique alone accounted for almost half of those cases.

 “The link between climate change and expansion or change in mosquito distributions is real,” said Doug Norris, a specialist in mosquitoes at the Johns Hopkins Bloomberg School of Public Health, who was not involved in the research.